Code-Institute-Submissions/FanFareFilms/readme.md

     Problem arose when loaded onto a Galaxy Note 9 and turned sideways.

+    The problem was identified as the jumbotron header text clipping through the navbar, primarily when the display was wide but short.

+    This was rectified by the addition of a media query CSS style which reduces the jumbotron text side on smaller screens.

+    Otherwise, the cards responsively move and rearrange to suit screen size and are appropriate for both larger and smaller devices.

+    This has been tested using the following settings on Firefox Developer Tools:
+    Galaxy S9/S9+
+    iPad
+    iPhone 6/7/8
+    iPhone 6/7/8 Plus
+    iPhone X/XS
+    Kindle Fire HDX

   UX and screenreader compatibility
     The following website was used to assess compatibility with screenreaders https://wave.webaim.org/